hngi/Team-International-Backend/README.md

 1--Fork the project to your github account
-   1.1 create the logic in our case the class USER,the attributes are listed

 2--Clone the repository in your local environement 2.1--Run this command git  remote add https://github.com/bensoftware/Team-International-Backend/edit/master/README.md